RobTillaart/PCF8574/README.md

 Fills the lower lines with zero's.
 - **void rotateRight(const uint8_t n = 1)** rotates output channels to right, moving lowest line to highest line.
 - **void rotateLeft(const uint8_t n = 1)** rotates output channels to left, moving highest line to lowest line.
-- **void reverse()** reverse the "bit pattern" of the lines, swapping pin 7 with 0, 6 with 1, 5 with 2 and 4 with 3.
+- **void reverse()** reverse the "bit pattern" of the lines, swapping pin 7 with 0, 6 with 1, 5 with 2 etc.

 ### Select